Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

 3. ``synthetic_ppo_training.py``: Training a multi-task PPO agent on procedurally generated environments.
 4. ``synthetic_ddpg_training.py``: Training a multi-task DDPG agent on procedurally generated environments.
 5. ``policy_evaluation.py``: Evaluating a trained policy on the IntersectionZoo environments.
+6. ``env_demo.py``: Running a single simulation of the IntersectionZoo environment without any training.
+Good to understand how the environment works.

 These tutorials are designed for users to get familiar on how to use RLlib with the IntersectionZoo environment.
 Below, we provide a step-by-step guide on how to train a PPO agent on the IntersectionZoo environment following the tutorial script ``ppo_training.py``.
+If you want to familiarize with how the environment works, you can run the ``env_demo.py`` script.

 Training
 --------